symblai/symbl-docs/management-api/introduction.md

 - **Trackers**: Trackers allow you to get “contextually similar” occurrences in a conversation so you can identify emerging trends and gauge the nature of the interactions.
 Read about Trackers and its capabilities, in the [**Trackers**](/concepts/trackers) section.

-- **Conversation Groups**: You can create and manage conversations by logically grouping them by defining a criteria that suits your business need such as grouping based on speaker agent, company name, labels such as internal, external, sales, etc. Read more in the [Conversation Groups](/concepts/conversation-groups).
+- **Conversation Groups**: You can create and manage conversations by logically grouping them by defining a criteria that suits your business need such as grouping based on speaker agent, company name, labels such as internal, external, sales, etc. Read more in the [**Conversation Groups**](/concepts/conversation-groups).

 ### Tracker Management APIs